Sudhandar/blog/docs/blog/compliance-pipeline-blog-markdown.md

 **Here's how the system works:**

-1. **Data Retrieval**: The system connects to the database where service documentation forms are stored, pulling in the free-text justifications pharmacists had entered.
+1. **Data Retrieval**: The system connects to the database where service documentation forms are stored, pulling in the free-text justifications entered by the service providers.

-2. **AI-Powered Review**: Using a large language model, each form is analyzed against the specific regulatory requirements.
+2. **AI-Powered Review**: Using a Generative AI model, each form is analyzed against the specific regulatory requirements.
 The AI doesn't just look for keywords but understands the context and determines if the justification meets the standards.

 3. **Flagging System**: Each service record receives a binary classification (compliant/non-compliant) along with a specific explanation of why it passed or failed.

-4. **Evaluation Mechanism**: To ensure accuracy, I built an evaluation pipeline that tests the AI against known examples, achieving 86% accuracy in identifying non-compliant service records.
+4. **Evaluation Mechanism**: To ensure accuracy, I built an evaluation pipeline that tests the AI against test cases, achieving 86% accuracy in identifying non-compliant service records.

 5. **Automated Reporting**: The system generates a weekly 15-minute report highlighting non-compliant service documentation, summarizing trends, and providing actionable insights for management.